Johnnie Walker Blue Label - 1990s

 Johnnie Walker Blue Label.
 Bottled 1990s.
 700ml.
 40%.
 75cl.
 43%.

 A lovely old 1990s bottle of Johnnie Walker Blue Label from back in the days when it was genuinely the best blended whisky on the market.
-This dates most likely from the early to mid 1990s, soon after the switch from 75cl to 70cl bottles and around the same time that Johnnie Walker Oldest was renamed to Johnnie Walker Blue Label.
-JW Blue Label in this period was blended from whiskies distilled predominantly in the 1970s or earlier and bottled at 43% rather than today’s 40%.
-A deliciously rich, rounded, balanced dram.
+These bottles mostly date from the early to mid 1990s, around the time of the switch from 75cl to 70cl bottles and in the immediate period after Johnnie Walker Oldest was renamed Johnnie Walker Blue Label in 1992.

 The 15-year-old John Walker took over a Kilmarnock grocery store in 1820, and built his business as a delicatessen and tea blender.
 John’s son Alexander switched to whisky wholesaling in the 1850s, rapidly expanding the business.
 By 1908 the famous slanting label, square-sided bottles and the iconic Striding Man logo were all in place and the legendary tagline ‘Born in 1820 - Still Going Strong’ soon propelled Johnnie Walker to international prominence.